Pablo-source/RPYSOC_2024_Docker_Shiny/README.md

 # A more advanced Shiny app with extra features

-In the link below, you will find a fully built Shiny app that has been tailored to run as an isolated environment using {renv} and you can download and run on your machine following the steps below, it uses extra packages such as {laflet} to display **interactive maps** and **APIS** to obtain some live data such as lat and long country values:
+In the link below, you will find a fully built Shiny app that has been tailored to run as an isolated environment using {renv} and you can download and run on your machine following the steps below, it uses extra packages such as {laflet} to display **interactive maps** and **APIs** to obtain some live data such as lat and long country values:

 **Shiny app with extra features:**<https://github.com/Pablo-source/Basic-Shiny-app>